LAST FLIGHT HOME

-Brand: A Second Coming follows comedian/author Russell Brand’s evolution from addict & Hollywood star to unexpected political disruptor & newfound hero to the underserved.
-Brand is criticized for egomaniacal self-interest as he calls for revolution but stays the course with an irreverent courage that inspires a new generation of activists.
+BRAND: A Second Coming is Timoner’s hilarious and hard-hitting and intimate portrait of comedian/author Russell Brand.
+It was invited to open SXSW in 2015, the first documentary to do so in a decade, and was acquired by Showtime.
+BRAND follows Russell Brand’s evolution from addict & Hollywood star to unexpected political disruptor & newfound hero to the underserved.
+Criticized for egomaniacal self-interest as he calls for revolution, Brand stays the course with an irreverent courage that inspires a new generation of activists - all the while admitting “I am a narcissist, but I am your narcissist!"

 COMING CLEAN

-Coming Clean examines addiction through the eyes of recovering addicts and political leaders, as they come together to bring the profiteers to justice and rebuild in the wake of the deadliest drug epidemic in our history.
+Released in 2020 and recipient of numerous impact awards, COMING CLEAN examines the opioid addiction through the eyes of recovering addicts and political leaders, as they come together to bring the profiteers to justice and rebuild in the wake of the deadliest drug epidemic in our history.

 JOIN US